-What is the target debt to equity ratio after proposed investment?
+What is the target debt-to-equity ratio after the proposed investment?

 What rights and benefits would be attached to investors’ obligations and commitments?

-Under what circumstances would the project become financially unviable?
+Under what circumstances would your project become financially unviable?
 How likely are these circumstances to occur?
 What are the implications and commercial options if they do occur?

 How many people will increase their resilience to the impacts of climate change due to your project?
-Jobs created, skills transferred, technologies transferred, economic benefits from increased productive use of clean energy solutions, etc.
+What jobs will be created, skills transferred, technologies transferred, economic benefits from increased productive use of clean energy solutions, etc?